amberm1286-cyber/premium-calculator-python/README.md

 # Premium Scientific Calculator (Python)

-A modern and fully functional scientific calculator built using Python and Tkinter.
-This project features advanced mathematical operations, memory management, history tracking, keyboard shortcuts, and a polished user interface inspired by premium calculator designs.
+A modern, feature-rich scientific calculator built using **Python (Tkinter)** and a fully functional **web version (HTML, CSS, JavaScript)**.

+This project demonstrates strong fundamentals in **GUI development, frontend web development, and application packaging (EXE)** with a clean, premium user interface.

 ---